-The Bank enters into the forward contracts in the normal course of business for positioning and arbitrage purposes, as well as for our own risk management needs, including mitigation of interest rate and foreign currency risk.
-Derivative exposures are calculated according to the current exposures method.
+The Bank enters into the forward contracts in the normal course of business for positioning, as well as for our own risk management needs, including mitigation of foreign currency risk.
+Exposures are calculated according to the current exposures method.

-Credit exposure as on March 31, 2023
+Credit exposure as on March 31, 2024